Hemp vs Marijuana vs Cannabis: What’s the Difference?

 Can you smoke hemp?

 Yes.
 People around the country smoke hemp for the other cannabinoids contained in the plant.
-That said, it’s important to remind you that you cannot get intoxicated with hemp.
+That said, it’s important to remind you that you cannot become intoxicated by smoking hemp.

 Is hemp oil and CBD oil the same thing?